Like anything in life, it takes years of practice to be ‘good at travelling’.

 You’re likely to burn out if you’re constantly moving and trying to manage all of the above whilst rushing around each destination to see the highlights.

-We’d recommend getting up early to go sightseeing, hang at the beach or just walk around a new city to take it all in, and then keep your afternoons free.
-Use this time to relax in a cafe with a good book or get some rest back at your accommodation.
+We recommend getting up early to go sightseeing, hang at the beach, or just walk around a new city to take it all in.
+Then, keep your afternoons free.
+Use this time to relax in a cafe with a good book or rest at your accommodation.

 Staying in a place longer also allows you to try different cafes and restaurants, find some hidden spots that only locals may know about and immerse yourself more in the culture.